saurabheights/saurabheights.github.io/content/articles/blog-03-Add-D3.js-Graphs.md

     'js_files': JS_FILES
 }
 ```
-This setup ensures Pelican dynamically reads all **.js** files from your `extra/js` folder and includes them in your site automatically — so you never need to manually update `base.html` again when adding new graphs.
+This setup ensures Pelican dynamically reads all **.js** files from your `extra/js` folder and includes them in your site automatically, so you never need to manually update `base.html` again when adding new graphs.

 ---